cocos/cocos-docs/en/asset/bundle.md

 ### Versions of the Asset Bundle

-The Asset Bundle continues the MD5 scheme of the Creator for updates.
+Asset Bundle continues the MD5 scheme of Creator for updates.
 When you need to update the Asset Bundle on the remote server, check the **MD5 Cache** option in the **Build** panel.
 Then the filename of the `config.json` in the built Asset Bundle will come with a Hash value.
 As shown in the following figure:

 ![md5 cache](subpackage/bundle_md5.png)